Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Preliminaries

-\begin{remark} \rm We can relax our assumption that the initial state $s_0$ is deterministic---i.e., to handle an initial state distribution $p_0$, we can modify the dynamics on the first step to be $s_1=s_0+\zeta_0$, where $s_0=0$ and $\zeta_0\sim p_0$. \end{remark}

-\begin{remark} \rm Our results can be extended to the case where the noise $\zeta$ appears nonlinearly in the transitions, as long as it can be reparameterized~\cite{kingma2014auto}---i.e., the transitions can be written in the form $s_{t+1}=f(s,\zeta,a)$, where $\zeta\sim p(\zeta)$ i.i.d. for some $p(\zeta)$. \end{remark}

-\begin{remark} \rm Our results can be extended to the case of infinite horizon, time-discounted rewards, but require constraints on the discount factor $\gamma$. \end{remark}
+\begin{remark} \rm Our results straightforwardly extend to dynamical systems with time varying dynamics and rewards.
+Also, we can relax our assumption that the initial state $s_0$ is deterministic---i.e., to handle an initial state distribution $p_0$, we can modify the dynamics on the first step to be $s_1=s_0+\zeta_0$, where $s_0=0$ and $\zeta_0\sim p_0$.
+Furthermore, our results can be extended to the case where the noise $\zeta$ appears nonlinearly in the transitions, as long as it can be reparameterized~\citep{kingma2014auto}---i.e., the transitions can be written in the form $s'=f(s,\zeta,a)$, where $\zeta\sim p(\zeta)$ i.i.d. for some $p(\zeta)$.
+We require that $f$ is Lipschitz in $\zeta$.
+Most kinds of noise considered in practice can be expressed in this form, though it may not satisfy the Lipschitz condition.
+Finally, our results can be extended to handle Martingale difference noise sequences by using the Azuma-Hoeffding inequality in place of the Hoeffding inequality. \end{remark}